Yangquan Shanxi, China Travel Guide

 Gastrointestinal Upset: Exercise caution with street food.
 Drink only bottled or boiled water.
 Practice frequent hand hygiene.

-Sunburn/Heatstroke: During summer, use Sunscreen (SPF 30+), wear a Wide-brimmed hat, and stay hydrated.
+Sunburn/Heatstroke: During summer, use Sunscreen (SPF 30+), wear a Wide-brimmed hat, and drink plenty of water.

 Yangquan has local hospitals.
-Quality of care may contrast with Western standards.
+Quality of care may differ from Western standards.
 For major health problems, facilities in larger cities like Taiyuan or Beijing may be preferred.

-Comprehensive travel coverage with medical coverage and emergency evacuation is highly recommended.
+Comprehensive travel insurance that includes health insurance and emergency evacuation is highly recommended.
 This covers unforeseen medical costs.

 Police: 110, Fire: 119, Ambulance: 120.
 These numbers are universal across China.